sophosukps/Endpoint_Health_EDB_MSP/README.md

 # Endpoint_Health_EDB_MSP
+This will create a health report for every machine in every sub estate.
 Please follow the PDF Guide